 - 1. Document observations with written statements/reports which are shared with the teacher candidate and cooperating teacher. - 2.
 Maintain an ongoing log of actions with the teacher candidate. - 3.
-Keep the Field Experience Coordinator informed of any concerns and/or issues that might be a problem for the teacher candidate. - 4.
-Arrange and conduct a mid-term three-way conference for evaluative purposes.

-- 5. Prepare with the cooperating teacher the final evaluation (Messiah University TEP Evaluation Form) and individually the PDE 430.
+Keep the Director of the Graduate Program in Education informed of any concerns and/or issues that might be a problem for the teacher candidate via weekly report system. - 4.
+Arrange and conduct a mid-term three-way conference for evaluative purposes. - 5.
+Prepare with the cooperating teacher the final evaluation (Messiah University TEP Evaluation Form) and individually the PDE 430.
 Submit these online to the office of the Coordinator of Field Experiences as the basis for the final grade. - 6.
-Recommend the final grade (P/F) to the Field Experience Coordinator. - D. Program Improvement - 1.
-Provide formal and informal feedback to the Teacher Education Program on issues related to the student teaching program. - 2.
-Assist the Teacher Education Program in ongoing improvement efforts for the field experiences to continue educationally sound programs and involvement with the public schools.
+Recommend the final grade (P/F) to Field Experience Coordinator.

+D. Program Improvement

+- 1. Provide formal and informal feedback to the Graduate Program in Education on issues related to the student teaching program. - 2.
+Assist the Graduate Program in Education in ongoing improvement efforts for the field experiences to continue educationally sound programs and involvement with the public schools.